dfinity/ic-observability-stack/README.md

 ansible-playbook -v playbooks/prepare-node.yml -t grafana_data
 ```

-You can then check in your new dashboard into your repository
+You can then check in your new dashboard into your clone of the
-if you so choose.
+IC observability stack repository if you so choose.

 To obtain the JSON source of a dashboard you have manually created,
 navigate to your dashboard's settings (cog icon at the top right)